hakuhodo-technologies/scope-rl/rtbgym/README.md

 - [ClickThroughRate](./envs/simulator/function.py#L183): Class to define the click through rate of users.
 - [ConversionRate](./envs/simulator/function.py#L393): Class to define the conversion rate of users.

-Note that, users can customize the above modules by following the [abstract class](./envs/simulator/base.py). \
+Note that users can customize the above modules by following the [abstract class](./envs/simulator/base.py). \
 We also define the bidding function in the [Bidder](./envs/simulator/bidder.py#15) class and the auction simulation in the [Simulator](./envs/simulator/rtb_synthetic.py#23) class, respectively.

 ## Installation